fbpx

 What originally led you to the conservation field?

 “I’ve always been passionate about wildlife ever since I was a child.
-I started reading when I was really young and I remember this book that was called, Nature Under Extinction.
-(Ceci) I remember how much it shook me.
-I still have the image of the cover in my mind, it had a sea turtle on the front, I think I still have the book.
+I started reading when I was really young and I remember this book that was called, Nature Endangered.
+I remember how much it shook me.
+I still have the image of the cover in my mind, it had a sea turtle on the front, I still have the book.

 My first impression of nature was that it was endangered – and that was 30 years ago.
 I feel quite privileged that I was exposed to this information at such an early age.
 I think, to this day, that is why I love sea turtles so much; they were one of the first animals that I came to learn about by reading that book.”